Purpose Statement

 Rheumatology

-Penn Medicine Lancaster General Health Physicians Arthritis & Rheumatology (ARS) serves as a specialty LGHP practice offering diagnosis, treatment, and management of conditions such as autoimmune disorders, lupus, myositis, osteoarthritis, osteoporosis, rheumatoid arthritis, Sjogren's syndrome, and vasculitis.
-Several providers from LGHP ARS also practice and provide care to women at the Women's Specialty Center (WSC) that provides personalized primary and specialty care.
+Penn Medicine Lancaster General Health Physicians Arthritis & Rheumatology (ARS) serves as a specialty LGHP practice offering diagnosis, treatment, and management of various rheumatologic conditions such as lupus, osteoarthritis, osteoporosis, rheumatoid arthritis, Sjogren's syndrome, among others.
 The practice overall serves and treats comprehensive care for rheumatic conditions, along with education on self-injectable medications, geriatric fracture management, and various joint procedures/injections.
-Currently, there is no clinical pharmacy presence at LGHP ARS aside from specialty pharmacy counseling on PTH analogs, adalimumab, secukinumab, and other rheumatologic medications as needed/appropriate.
-The PGY2 pharmacy resident will complete co-visits with the physicians/providers at ARS and WSC.
+The PGY2 resident will have the opportunity to complete co-visits with physicians and providers at ARS with a large focus on osteoporosis.
+Residents will also be able to complete specialty pharmacy counseling on rheumatologic agents such as parathyroid hormone analogs, adalimumab, secukinumab, and others as the service continues to grow. /p>

 Specialty Pharmacy Services

-The role of the clinical pharmacist is to provide medication education to patients on specialty medications.
-Some of the specialty clinics include, but are not limited to, Hematology/Oncology, Arthritis and Rheumatology, Hepatitis C, and Cardiology.
-In addition to the specialty medications, the clinical pharmacist provides education on direct oral anticoagulants, anti-diabetics, and respiratory agents.
-The clinical pharmacist completes a comprehensive medication therapy management review and provides recommendations to the appropriate managing provider.
-In addition to patient education, the PGY2 pharmacy resident will also be exposed to the operations related to handling and processing specialty prescriptions, gain familiarity with specialty pharmacy accreditation, conduct outreach for patients prescribed specialty medications, and partner with clinical pharmacists caring for patients initiating specialty medications.
-The PGY2 pharmacy resident will also have exposure to monitoring of departmental metrics involving specialty pharmacy services.
+During this experience, the PGY2 resident will provide education to patients initiated on new specialty medications through the medication access clinics.
+Specialty areas include but are not limited to, Hematology/Oncology, Arthritis and Rheumatology, Hepatitis C, and Cardiology.
+In addition to the specialty medications, the clinics provide education on direct oral anticoagulants, anti-diabetics, and respiratory agents.
+The PGY2 resident will provide education to patients initiated one these agents, as well as complete a comprehensive medication therapy review and provide recommendations to the appropriate managing provider.
+In addition to patient education, the PGY2 resident will also be exposed to the operations related to handling and processing specialty prescriptions, gain familiarity with specialty pharmacy accreditation, conduct outreach for patients prescribed specialty medications, and partner with clinical pharmacists caring for patients initiating specialty medications.

 Other electives per resident interest may be explored.